Battle Athletes

 Battle Athletes (バトルアスリーテス大運動会, Batoru Asurītesu Daiundōkai) is a Japanese franchise which includes an OVA series animated by AIC, a manga by Yūki Nakano, and a 26-episode anime television series that aired on TV Tokyo from October 1997 to March 1998.

 A reboot manga, Pale Blue Dot: Battle Athletes Daiundōkai ReSTART!, was serialized from July 2020 to March 2021, and a new anime series was announced.
-The new anime television series by Seven aired from April to June 2021 on TV Asahi's NUMAnimation block.
+The new anime television series by Seven and AIC Rights was aired from April to June 2021 on TV Asahi's NUMAnimation block.

 Plot

 Battle Athletes

 Battle Athletes is a six-episode OVA set in the distant future where, after many years of war with an extraterrestrial race, a contest of physical strength between one representative from each race is agreed.
 Although the alien race is far superior to the humans, the human champion prevailed, marking an era of peace for humanity.
-A University Satellite is created where the greatest athletes of the age train with women competing for the title of Cosmic Beauty.
+A University Satellite is created where the greatest athletes of the age train with women competing for the title of Cosmo Beauty.

-Akari Kanzaki, daughter of a former Cosmic Beauty, arrives at the University Satellite excited and ready to compete.
-After watching defending Cosmic Beauty Lahrri run faster than she ever has despite the artificial gravity being turned up, Akari realizes just how far she needs to go.
+Akari Kanzaki, daughter of a former Cosmo Beauty, arrives at the University Satellite excited and ready to compete.
+After watching defending Cosmo Beauty Lahrri run faster than she ever has despite the artificial gravity being turned up, Akari realizes just how far she needs to go.
 Helping her are her fellow team members and roommates Kris Christopher, a soon-to-be priestess from the moon, and Anna Respighi, a shy girl with a secret so hidden even she is unaware of it.
 Kris is marked as a standout athlete and competes on a level near Lahrri drawing the wrath of another top competitor Mylandah onto the team as they prepare for the final competition.

 Battle Athletes Victory

 The television series is not a sequel to the OVA, but a complete retelling of the story.
-The basic premise of the series remain intact, as Akari still strives for the title of Cosmic Beauty, but the plot line and characterizations are often radically different.
+The basic premise of the series remain intact, as Akari still strives for the title of Cosmo Beauty, but the plot line and characterizations are often radically different.
 The characters and stories of this series tend to be more outrageous in tone than the first series.

 The story begins with Akari Kanzaki at a school on Antarctica in the year 4999.
 There are a series of tests that she and her classmates must go through to determine who'll be the representatives to go to University Satellite, a satellite training facility.
-Living under the shadow of her mother, the legendary Cosmic Beauty Tomoe Midou, Akari, emotionally fragile in this version, struggles as the worst athlete at the training school.
-Eventually, with the help of her best friend Ichan, Akari succeeds in making it to the University Satellite where she competes for the title of Cosmic Beauty and trains for a mission that will decide the fate of the human race.
+Living under the shadow of her mother, the legendary Cosmo Beauty Tomoe Midou, Akari, emotionally fragile in this version, struggles as the worst athlete at the training school.
+Eventually, with the help of her best friend Ichan, Akari succeeds in making it to the University Satellite where she competes for the title of Cosmo Beauty and trains for a mission that will decide the fate of the human race.

 Battle Athletes Victory ReSTART!

-In the year 5100, elite athletes from around the Solar System compete to become Cosmic Beauty, the champion of a huge athletic tournament.
+In the year 5100, athletes from around the Solar System compete to become Cosmo Beauty, the champion of an athletic tournament.